KathrynBrusewitz/notes/info445-midterm.md

 OLAP:
 - Low number of transactions
-- Queries are often complex
+- Queries are often complex and may be thousands/millions of rows
 - Effectiveness = response time
 - Aggregated, historical data stored in a multi-dimensional schema (usually star schema)